 - Remember the resume format guidelines—margins, fonts, 1 page, reverse chronological.

-- Use our fast food resume sample and add your own information.
+- Use our fast food resume example and add your own information.

 - Rack your fast food job description with achievements and numbers.